AldaCL/literate-journey/README.md

-# Wifi packet transmision simulation
+# Wifi packet transmission simulation

 Wi-Fi performance simulation, using the aloha protocol as collision resolution algorithm.